ds-lab/EsophagusVisualization/manual/installation.md

 ## Install the Software

 Run `EsophagusVisualizationSetup.exe` and follow the installation instructions.
+Additionally the model for the xray segmentation 'ModelAchalasia' has to be downloaded and be saved in the C: folder.
 **Note**: You might need to temporarily disable your antivirus software during the installation process.
 Afterward, add EsophagusVisualization to your antivirus whitelist.

 ## Create Backups of the Database

 1. **Update Paths in the Backup Script**: